 Backpack –They will need one to lug their books and computers around campus.
 For backpacks, we also recommend Bloomingdales or Nordstrom, which carries the popular Hershel backpack, JanSport and eBags.

-Desk Lamp – This will be used more than you think; whether they are studying at their desk or just trying to read while their roommate sleeps.
+Desk Lamp – This will be used more than you think; whether they are studying at their desks or just trying to read while their roommate sleeps.
 Remember, most dorms do not permit floor style halogen lamps.
 Halogen desk lamps are permitted provided the bulb is not exposed and behind a glass casing and is 50 watts or less.

 Ethernet Cable – This is a must-have to connect to their University’s network with their PC, router, and smart devices.

 Headphones/Earbuds – Wireless and sound-blocking.
-This is a must for when they are studying in their room and need to block out all noise.
+This is a must when they are studying in their room and need to block out all noise.
 Many will also use them in the library, at the gym or when, of course, they want to call home.

 Pens, Pencils, Stapler, Tape, Paperclips, Post-it Notes – Even though they will be working on their computers, many still need these traditional school supplies.

 If your incoming student will be on the meal plan or not keen on cooking, then you may not need any kitchen tools & dining.
 Maybe a few plates, silverware, some cups.
 We recommend a small microwave if one at all.
-Again, common areas have microwaves in their kitchens and there is the matter of space.
+Again, common areas have microwaves in their kitchens and there is a matter of space.
 My daughter and her roommate shared one and put it on top of the mini-fridge.
 Do some comparison pricing before shopping, because there are some great deals out there at Wayfair, Overstock, Walmart, Target, Bed Bath & Beyond, Kohl’s, Macy’s Walmart.

 Mini-Fridge – Be sure their dorm doesn’t supply one first.
 Again, this is one of those items that they should be able to pitch in and share with their roommate.
 Order in advance and arrange to pick it up at their campus.
 Your larger retailers, like the ones mentioned above, can arrange for this ship to store convenience.
 A lot of students will order this from Best Buy and then go pick it up at a location near the store.